YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 # The Neural Process Family

-It is well known that neural networks work very well when trained on large datasets, but they usually under perform when data is scarce.
+It is well known that neural networks work very well when trained on large datasets, but perform quite poorly when data is scarce.
-Humans, in contrast, can learn rapidly with few examples and perform well in new environments.
+Conversely, humans are able to learn new tasks and concepts quite rapidly, and perform well in the face of new and changing environments.
+How can we explain this mismatch?
-Two possible explanations for this mismatch, is that humans are able to: 1) reuse knowledge from previous tasks to *rapidly adapt* to new one; 2) *estimate their confidence*, meaning that they can ask for help or increase their focus when they are very uncertain about a decision.
+Two possible explanations are that humans are able to: 1) reuse knowledge from previous tasks to *rapidly adapt* to new ones; and 2) *estimate their confidence*, meaning that they can ask for help or increase their focus when they are very uncertain about a decision.
-The **Neural Process Family** (NPF) is a collection of models that aim at incorporating both of the aforementioned attributes to neural nets.
+The **Neural Process Family** (NPF) is a collection of models that aim to use *meta-learning* to incorporating the aforementioned attributes into neural nets.
-We say that Neural Processes (NPs) perform meta-learning with uncertainty-estimate, or more precisely, they use **meta-learning** to model **stochastic processes**.
+We say that Neural Processes (NPs) perform meta-learning with uncertainty-estimates, or more precisely, that they use meta-learning to model *stochastic processes*.
-If you already know what these term mean and why they are important skip ahead to the {ref}`parametrisation of NPs <parametrizing_npf>`, if not stick with us and we'll unpack both of these terms in the following section, focusing on how they are used in the NPF.
+If you already know what these terms mean and why they are important, feel free to skip ahead to the {ref}`parametrisation of NPs <parametrizing_npf>`.
+If not stick with us and we'll unpack both of these terms in the following section, focusing on how they are used in the NPF.

 ```{admonition} Note$\qquad$Outline
 ---